New!

 Article contents:

-In the digital age, there are many ways to market and advertise products, services, and brands.
-You’re likely using several channels, like content marketing, social media, advertising, and public relations, as part of your marketing plan.
+These days, there are many ways to market and advertise products and services and increase brand awareness.
+You’re likely already using several channels to achieve this, like long-form SEO, social media, advertising, and public relations, as part of your marketing plan.

-Marketing measurement quantifies the impact or effectiveness of overall marketing efforts over a specified period.
+Marketing measurement quantifies the impact or effectiveness of your overall marketing efforts over a period of time.
 Marketing teams and professionals can measure the performance of plans, channels, campaigns, and platforms.
 Using metrics, marketing teams can track, record, and analyze data to ensure they hit key performance indicators (KPIs).

 Marketing measurement is critical for success.
 Without it, you will not be able to execute a marketing plan or campaign.
 Without key metrics, marketing teams will not be able to measure performance.
 Here are a few reasons why marketing measurement is so important: